DCrawley94/nc-teaching-resources/seminar_plans/sd-fun/fun-pairing-katas/seminar_2.md

 Get students to help me fill it out for the given function invo with prompts:

 - What's the first thing that happens? (global)
-- Next thing (function invo)
+- Next thing (function invo) - **Mention that JEST etc. will be on the stack but we won't be concerned with it as we're focusing on the code we are writing**
 - What happens in the thread/VE whe the function is invoked?
   - VE: str ('code')
   - conditional check
     - evaluate condition
     - false: continue down
-  - what is default return value of function?
+  - middleIndex is index 2 - therefore 4rd character is returned
     **BOOM - WE SOLVED IT**

 **CHECKPOINT - DO STUDENTS UNDERSTAND WHAT WE HAVE BEEN TALKING ABOUT**

-> Point out that we don't expect them to write out a whole diagram for every problem
+> Point out that we don't expect them to write out a whole diagram for every problem BUT it can be helpful to take the time to understand the code you're writing and looking at how it executes for a given argument.

 ## Solution